EDU 101. Issues and Trends in Education. (3 h)

 EDU 103B.
 Participating in Community Engagement.
 (1.5 h)

 Allows students to learn more about and participate in community-engaged service as part of a tutoring/mentoring practicum experience.
+Course can be repeated if topic differs.
 Pass/Fail only.
 P-POI.

 EDU 111.
 Special Topics.
 (1.5 h)